 If after reviewing this website, you and your spouse both feel that Divorce Mediation might make sense to the both of you, then you should call our office and advise our receptionist that you wish to schedule an initial orientation session for Divorce Mediation.
-This orientation session takes approximately one-half hour and there is a fee of $150.
+This orientation session takes approximately one-half hour and is Free of charge!
 At the conclusion of that orientation session, the two of your will then have three choices.

 First, if either of you decides that Divorce Mediation is not for you, that ends the matter and neither of you have any further obligation to our law firm.

-On the other hand, if both of you wish to proceed to Divorce Mediation with either Mr. Leininger or his Senior Associate Attorney, Miriam Karp we will then schedule your initial Divorce Mediation session, generally within a week after the orientation session.
+On the other hand, if both of you wish to proceed to Divorce Mediation with either Mr. Leininger will then schedule your initial Divorce Mediation session, generally within a week after the orientation session.
 You will be given a Retainer Letter and will be asked to sign it along with a Retainer of $2,500.
 This Retainer is refundable to the extent not used.

 The third option is for the two of you to simply advise our firm that you wish to think over the whole process, which is also fine.
 Once the two of you decide to proceed, you will then call our office and advise our receptionist that you now definitely wish to hire our firm and they will schedule the first regular Mediation session.